feateq/feateq.github.io/pages/documentation.md

     homepage: header_homepage_13.jpg
 ~~~

 ### Captions with URL

-Sometimes you want to give credit to the creator of your images, maybe with a link.
+Sometimes, you want to give credit to the creator of your images, maybe with a link.
 Especially when you use Creative Commons-images like I do for this website.
 Just add the following front matter and *Feeling Responsive* does the rest:

 ~~~
 image: